Mic-M/ioBroker.smartcontrol/README.md

 Icon made by [freepik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com/).

-## WARNING

-**Please do not yet use this adapter in a productive environment** — It is in an early development stage and just published for testing purposes.

 ## Installation
 The adapter is not yet in the "latest repository".
 So please [Install adapter from own URL](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/admin/adapter.md).
 Then add an adapter instance.